CDC: High schoolers faced mental health threats in 2021 - NewsBreak

 CDC: High schoolers faced mental health threats in 2021

 ROCHESTER, N.Y.
-(WROC) — A CDC report shows more than a third of high schoolers struggling with mental health.
+(WROC) — A Centers for Disease Control and Prevention (CDC) report shows more than a third of U.S. high schoolers are struggling with mental health.

 But young people, she says, are hit especially hard.

-“This is not really a new problem, I think that it’s just that more light has been shed on it,” said Jackson.
+“This is not really a new problem, I think that it’s just that more light has been shed on it,” Jackson said.

 The CDC study shows the following statistics among high schoolers surveyed in the US: